-For purposes of these categorical standards, (i) a "family member" of a director includes a director's spouse, parents, children and siblings, whether by blood, marriage or adoption, or anyone residing in such person's home, and (ii) the "Company" means United Continental Holdings, Inc. and its direct and indirect subsidiaries.
+For purposes of these categorical standards, (i) a "family member" of a director includes a director's spouse, parents, children and siblings, whether by blood, marriage or adoption, or anyone residing in such person's home, and (ii) the "Company" means United Airlines Holdings, Inc. and its direct and indirect subsidiaries.
 In connection with the determination of director independence, the Nominating/Governance Committee reviewed the categorical standards adopted by the Board together with the Nasdaq Listing Rules and other applicable legal requirements.
 The Nominating/Governance Committee also reviewed information compiled from the responses to questionnaires completed by each of the directors, information derived from the Company's corporate and financial records and information available from public records.

 Consistent with the recommendation of the Nominating/Governance Committee, the Board has applied these independence tests and standards to each of the current directors and nominees for director.
 The Board has affirmatively determined that each of Mses.
 Corvi, Garvey and Hooper, and Messrs.
-Harford, Isaacson, Kennedy, Nuti, Philip, Shapiro, Vitale and Whitehurst qualify as "independent" under the applicable independence tests and standards.
+Harford, Isaacson, Kennedy, Philip, Shapiro, Vitale and Whitehurst qualify as "independent" under the applicable independence tests and standards.
 Messrs.
-Munoz and Pantoja and Captain Insler do not qualify as "independent" under the applicable tests and standards.
-Mr. Munoz is not independent as he is an executive officer and employee of the Company.
-Captain Insler is not independent because he is an employee of United Airlines, Inc., the principal operating subsidiary of the Company ("United Airlines").
+Kirby, Munoz and Pantoja and Captain Insler do not qualify as "independent" under the applicable tests and standards.
+Messrs.
+Kirby and Munoz are not independent as they serve as executive officers and employees of the Company.
+Captain Insler is not independent because he is an employee of United Airlines.
 Mr. Pantoja is not independent because he is affiliated with the IAM, a union that represents certain of the Company's employees.
-Two former directors who served during 2018, Robert A. Milton and Laurence E. Simmons, were also determined to be independent.
-Please see "Proposal No. 1: Election of Directors" above for a list of all nominees, together with biographical summaries for the nominees, including each individual's business experience, directorships and qualifications.
+William R. Nuti, who retired from the Board in May 2019, was also determined to be independent.
+Please see "Proposal No. 1: Election of Directors" above for a list of all nominees, together with biographical summaries for the nominees, including each individual's business experience, directorships and other qualifications.